vynessa/newsfeed-app/README.md

 * **[Axios](https://github.com/mzabriskie/axios)** -A Promise based HTTP client for the browser and node.js.
 Used in making the Api Call.

 ### Limitations of the project
-* The Application uses only Google Login as a form of Authentication
+* The Application uses only Google Login for Authentication
-* The Application does not allow for favoriting articles for later viewing
+* The Application doesn't have a ```bookmark``` feature.
-* The Application does not have scraped articles displayed on the site
+* The Application does not have scraped articles displayed on the site.

 ### Naming conventions
 * Visit the [Wiki](https://github.com/vynessa/newsfeed-app/wiki) to find branch, commit messages and pull request naming conventions.